-One day at the Brownington school in Orleans County, Vermont, a youngster approached the front of the class to answer an arithmetic question.
+One day at the Brownington school in Orleans County, Vt., a youngster approached the front of the class to answer an arithmetic question.
 His classmates, as a joke, pinned a handkerchief to his back and he unknowingly proceeded to the front of the class with it trailing behind, leaving a ripple of giggles in its wake.
 The school’s principal, Alexander Twilight, was not pleased.

 The year would have been around 1853, and Twilight, no stranger to schoolboy pranks, sat silent for a bit before he spoke up: “It is a fool that laughs at the folly of a fool,” he said.
 The words were calculated to silence the classroom, and they did.
 They made such an impression that at least one student carried the lesson his whole life.